limblab/proc-aajan/FIU/tutorial_for_zach/README.md

 If you plan on using OpenSIM joint angles, you'll need to learn how to use Xuan's Data Structure, aka XDS.
 Link to the github: https://github.com/limblab/xds

-In order to make the .mat file with joint angle and neural data, 2 files are needed: a .nev file and a .mot file.
+In order to make the .mat file with joint angle and neural data, 3 files are needed: a .nev file, a .nsx file, and a .mot file.
 The .nev file contains neural spike events; the .mot file is the output of the OpenSIM model containing joint angles.
 They must be placed in a folder and must have the exact same name (minues the extension) in order for the XDS conversion to work.
 Running those through XDS code will give you a .mat structure with joint angles and neural events.
 I needed to make some changes in order for the code to work for me, so I will upload my version of Xuan's XDS code to my github folder.

 The result of the XDS conversion will be a Matlab structure with the same name as the raw data files.